PLAN DETAILS

 *An account may also be opened in the name of a trust or estate.
 Accounts opened in the name of a trust will require additional substantiation documentation, including a U.S. taxpayer identification number, to transact on the account.
 Further, in certain instances, accounts may be opened for unnamed beneficiaries (e.g., by an organization that is tax exempt under section 501(c)(3) of the Internal Revenue Code, that would award the Tuition Certificate to a scholarship recipient).

-**You may request a full or partial withdrawal of your account.
+**You may request a full or partial refund/withdrawal of your account.
 Tuition Certificates must be held for 12 months before they are eligible to be withdrawn.
-The withdrawn value will be based on the amount contributed, adjusted for the net performance of the program trust, subject to a maximum increase of 2% per year, and a maximum loss of 2% per year, compounded annually.
+The refund value of a Tuition Certificate is calculated as your total contributions adjusted for net investment returns up to a maximum increase of 2 percent per year compounded annually.
 The refund amount will be paid from the Program Trust only.
 As with any 529 plan, if you do not use the money for qualified higher education expenses, any increase in the value of your initial purchase amounts (the difference between your contribution amount and the amount withdrawn) will be subject to federal income tax as well as an additional 10% penalty.

 See Disclosure Statement for details.